makovez/mmflood-cd/README.md

 The aim of this project is to augment the mmflood dataset by incorporating pre-flood images.
 The dataset will include the following information for each image:

+A demo of the dataset is available to view here: https://optuna.cokyc.it

 ### 1. Dataset Information

 - Bounding Box